What is a Notary Public?

 A notary public, also known as a public notary, is a senior lawyer who can administer oaths and statutory declarations, witness and authenticate documents and perform certain other acts in relation to documents in Australia but intended to be used overseas.

-At Phang Legal, we assist clients from all over the world sending documents to all parts of the world.
-Our notary details are recorded in the official register maintained by the Department of Foreign Affairs and Trade (DFAT), which means that documents notarised by us will be promptly authenticated by DFAT without hassle or complication.
+As a leading provider of notary public services in Sydney, we assist clients from all over the world sending documents to all parts of the world.
+Our notary public details are recorded in the official register maintained by the Department of Foreign Affairs and Trade (DFAT), which means that documents notarised by us will be promptly authenticated by DFAT without hassle or complication.
 Various foreign consulates and embassies also recognise us as providing notary public services and we appear in their lists of recommended notary publics.
 Make an appointment today to see our notary public to notarise your documents.

 What does a Notary Public do?